Select Location

 consult your doctor

 The interaction of alcohol with this drug is still unknown.
 It is advisable not to consume alcohol while taking Revolade 25mg Tablet.
 Kindly consult your doctor for further information.
+The Revolade 25mg Tablet with alcohol may interact; however, this is uncertain.
+If you consume alcohol, let your doctor know.

 Pregnancy